-PAG00151 GREENHOUSE & NURSERY MANAGEMENT 11-12
+♥ PAG00151 GREENHOUSE & NURSERY MANAGEMENT 11-12

-Prereq. - Student has participated in FFA for at least 1 year.
+Pre-req. - Preference given to FFA member.
 Students will learn about advanced greenhouse management skills, plant sale marketing and plant propagation.
+(Meets 1 Science requirement for graduation).

-¥ PAG0130 INTRO TO AGRICULTURAL MECHANICS
+❖ PAG0130 INTRO TO AGRICULTURAL MECHANICS

 Agriculture Mechanics/Equipment/Structures courses provide students with the skills and knowledge that are specifically applicable to the tools and equipment used in the agricultural industry.
 While learning to apply basic industrial knowledge and skills (PVC pipe, copper pipe, welding, and carpentry, among others), students may explore a broad range of topics, including the operation, mechanics, and care of farm tools and machines; the construction and repair of structures integral to farm operations; a study of electricity and power principles; and safety procedures.
 Students wanting to participate in FFA have preference.
 Long sleeve coveralls are required for this class.